 A third project, which is a Sec 401 IFAFS Project is a multistate, multi-institutional, multifunctional project, involving twelve (12) 1890 Institutions.
 The focus of this project is education, research and outreach on Biotechnology Education.

 - \ Jointly appointed Research Specialist/Extension Specialist in 4-H and Youth Development Goats (one in 4-H Goat currently on staff) - \ Joint IFAFS (Sec.
-401) proposal funded in FY 2000.
+401) proposal funded in FY 2000; this project ends in March 2005.